Ma-Marcinowski/Verificational-Model/README.md

          * Hard criterion - 6568 image pairs (equal number of positive and negative instances).

-    * Patches in different languages:
+    * Test on non-identical patches from different documents and in different languages:

          * Test dataset / CVL criterion - 28538 image pairs (equal number of positive and negative instances);